 We can take a deep dive into these topics.
 Their answers are multi-faceted.
 Yet, the main topics are still specific in their intent.
 People asking questions like these will eagerly follow a predetermined pathway to get the answers they need.
 And your pillar post provides the starting point for their journey.

-Pillar Page Topic Ideas That Are Just Right
+Pillar Page Topic Ideas That Are Just Right for Legal Technology Vendors

 I like Social Media Today’s analogy of pillar pages promoting a binge on a subject the same way people binge on Netflix shows.
 In their article on Selecting Pillar Page Topics, Social Media Today says,